 13 March 2010 — Left-Write

-[Authored by an Indian comrade, class=’StrictlyAutoTagBold’>Aniket Alam, here’s yet another leftie source from which I grabbed this (long) piece on Democracy within the (Indian, I assume) CP.
+[Authored by an Indian comrade, <strong class=’StrictlyAutoTagBold’>Aniket Alam, here’s yet another leftie source from which I grabbed this (long) piece on Democracy within the (Indian, I assume) CP.
 WB]

 This paper, rather preliminary note towards a full paper, attempts to look at the troubled history of democracy (both as a concept as well as a practice) and parties claiming affiliation to Marxism-Leninism.
 It tries to understand the historical paradox of parties and movements influenced by Marxism being among the more important contributors to democratising our world, but States ruled by parties owing allegiance to Marxism denying democratic rights to their own citizens.
 It then tries to identify some of the reasons for this large democratic deficit.